 Light, crisp, and tender, it’s not easy to say no to these terrific potato pancakes.
 Many mix-ins can be added to the batter before frying, namely bacon, garlic, or carrots, but those are left far behind when sour cream or applesauce is on the plate.
 Yummy!

-Take advantage of your plum haul and whip up this wonderful cake, which is light and refreshing, perfect when you want to cut back on the heaviness of cream cheese.
+When you want to cut back on the heaviness of cream cheese, let’s make use of your plums and whip up this wonderful dessert.
+It’s light, refreshing, and more than perfect.
 Here’s a tip: Italian prune plums work best in this recipe because they hold their shapes well.

 A soup made with strawberries and noodles – sounds weird, right?
 But, trust me, it tastes like nothing else in this world, and it’s ideal for serving on hot summer days.
 You can serve it hot, too, with an extra dollop of sour cream for a full-bodied flavor.